Paddy Compass Namadbara: Artistic career

 In 1912, Namadbara was part of a group of artists commissioned by Baldwin Spencer to produce paintings on eucalyptus bark.
-During this commission, he painted several works including one depicting a big barramundi and another featuring a swamp hen, black bream, and his own hand stencils - works he would later identify in Spencer's 1914 book 'Native Tribes of the Northern Territory of Australia'.
+He painted multiple paintings for spencer, including one depicting a big barramundi and another depicting a bird, a barramundi, and two stenciled hands.
 Recalling the event, Namadbara describes how Spencer asked those at Oenpelli to stage ceremonies for him to document, as well as describing how Spencer played a role in forming some of the design elements in the paintings he commissioned, revealing that neither Spencer nor Spencer's friend Paddy Cahill were passive onlookers in the creation of the art.
-Spencer specifically requested that Namadbara cross his hands when creating hand stencils on the bark, a technique Namadbara found unusual, and asked that some paintings be left not fully decorated so motifs would stand out better in photographs.
 In the 1940s, he spent much of his time at Oenpelli (present day Gunbalanya), working and occasionally painting.
-In 1912, Namadbara was among a small group of artists from Oenpelli who were commissioned by anthropologist Baldwin Spencer to produce a series of bark paintings.
-These works, some of the earliest examples collected by a European, were part of a broader effort by Spencer to document Aboriginal culture through visual media.
-Although initially commissioned for ethnographic purposes, these paintings are now recognized as pivotal early examples of Aboriginal art entering institutional collections and have influenced curatorial interpretations of Indigenous material culture.

 Namatbara was one of the group of artists on Minjilang (Croker Island) in the 1960s including notable artists such as Yirawala, Jimmy Midjawmidjaw and January Nangunyari Namiridali.
 The Methodist mission on Croker Island gave these artists a space for freedom in their artistic expression compared to the mission at Oenpelli.
 Their works were mostly acquired by collectors seeking works for major public institutions, before the widespread market acceptance that began to occur in the early 1970s.

 A large bark painting by Namadbara's was gifted to the French Surrealist André Breton by the Czech artist and author Karel Kupka in gratitude to Breton for writing the preface to Kupka's book Un Art a l’État Brut, later translated as Dawn of Art.
 For many years, the work hung in Breton’s studio in the Rue Fontaine, before being transferred to the Pompidou Centre in 2003.